Academic Freedom Policy

 for an associate degree or certificate of proficiency.

-Students who have been continuously enrolled without having two or more semesters of non-enrollment
+Students who have been continuously enrolled without having one calendar year of non-enrollment

 catalog in the year in which they first enrolled or the catalog of any subsequent year.